-Anyone can make a complaint about any facilities or services that the Oak Tree Federation schools School provides, unless separate statutory procedures apply (such as exclusions or admissions), this includes:
+Anyone can make a complaint about any facilities or services that The Oak Tree Federation schools provide, unless separate statutory procedures apply (such as exclusions or admissions), this includes:

-- Parents or carers of children currently at the school. - Parents or carers of children no longer at the school. - Members of the public. - A third party acting on behalf of the complainant.
-In these cases, written consent will be required from the complainant before any information is disclosed.
+- parents or carers of children currently at the school - parents or carers of children no longer at the school - members of the public - a third party acting on behalf of the complainant.
+In these cases written consent will be required from the complainant before any information is disclosed.

 Anonymous complaints will not normally be investigated.
-However, the Executive Headteacher Rachel West or chair of governors Debra Vice-Holt will determine as appropriate whether the complaint warrants an investigation.
+However, the headteacher Rachel West or chair of governors Debra Vice- Holt will determine as appropriate whether the complaint warrants an investigation.